Tipping in Portugal: When, Where & How Much to Tip

 When tipping in Portugal, avoid using the “small” coins for €0.01, €0.02 and €0.05

 In some places, the POS system (the little machine where you swipe or insert your card) allows you to add the tip.
-It usually shows the price to pay on the first row and then €0.00 on the second row where you can insert the desired tip (gratificação in Portuguese).
+It usually shows the price to pay on the first row and then €0.00 on the second row where you can add the desired tip (gratificação in Portuguese) to your bill.

 Some Portuguese actually find it rude to see the gratificação on the screen because they assume the employee is trying to guilt them into tipping, but screens prompting you to tip are becoming more and more common all over the world.
 At the end of the day, tips are always appreciated, but keep in mind that it’s a personal choice.